fbpx

 If you live in a listed building or a designated area, you should check with your local authority whether you require planning permission to install a flue on your home.

-Even if your log burner does not require planning permission, you must ensure it adheres to building regulations.
+Even if your wood burner does not require planning permission, you must ensure it adheres to building regulations.

 For more information on the regulations and guidance for installing a log burner, visit Planning Portal.